 On this leg we played with reefing under sail and reefing on a heave-to, getting the maneuvers down pat.
 Plenty of knots.
 Every single Sailing Virgins alumni is able to nail their knots!

 What a beauuutiful sail this was.
 Eight hours of beam reaching with fine weather.
-We did some rope tows, refined our reefing under sail to get the entire manoeuvre down to 60 seconds, and sat back to enjoy the bulk of Guadeloupe coming into view.
-Just on dinnertime we made our way into the lovely little bay of Deshaies, on the northern tip of Guadeloupe.
+We did some rope tows, refined our reefing under sail to get the entire maneuver down to 60 seconds, and sat back to enjoy the bulk of Guadeloupe coming into view.
+Just on dinnertime, we made our way into the lovely little bay of Deshaies, on the northern tip of Guadeloupe.